vjauckus/BakingApp/README.md

 4. Leverage third-party library also like Picasso (Image loading) and Butterknife von Jake Wharton(for Annotations).

 5. Use can add a widget to store the ingredients of a recipe.

+6. The user can navigate between recipes through previous/next buttons.